jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 }
 ```

-That `status` portion of this response contains most of the data that will be useful for validating a token.
+The `status` portion of this response contains most of the data that will be useful for validating a token.
 The `authenticated` key is a simple boolean informing the requestor that this an authenticated token.
 The audiences portion also lists the audiences this token is intended for.
 It is up to developer to ensure they are the intended audience for this token.

 ##  Example deployment